24 Hours in Cherokee: Essentials for Those Short on Time

 The museum showcases a beautiful blend of interactive displays, artifacts, contemporary artworks, and poignant stories that paint a vivid picture of the resilience, traditions, and contributions of the Cherokee people.

 Sadly, during our museum visit, most multimedia displays didn’t work.
-We missed hearing firsthand accounts from key Cherokee figures.
+We missed hearing firsthand accounts from key Cherokee people.
 Another reason to plan a return visit!

 Sign that says Museum of the Cherokee Indian in front of a larger grey buidling.